MathsJam/mathsjam-site/gathering/uk/archive/2019/index.md

 ### SESSION 2b

-#### Hugh Hunt: Four possibilities:
+#### Hugh Hunt: Bending vibration of a beam - nodal points and modes
-With a beautiful - and musical - demo, and how this helps if you have a noisy washing machine
+Hugh share a beautiful - and musical - demo to do with vibration of a beam, and how this helps if you have a noisy washing machine.

  - [Hugh's slides (PPT)]({{site.url}}/assets/talks/2019/HughHunt-Fourpossibilities.ppt)
  - [Hugh's slides (PDF)]({{site.url}}/assets/talks/2019/HughHunt-Fourpossibilities.pdf)